evilsocket/www.pwnagotchi.ai/content/intro/_index.md

 ## Personality and Moods

-By using several combinations of facial expressions and sentences localized in [different languages](/configuration/#choose-your-unit-s-language)
-Pwnagotchi can express itself and its demands quite clearly by transitioning among a few main groups of "moods".
-The mood of your unit reflects things such as how happy it is, or sad, bored, if there are good friends around and things like that.
+By using several combinations of facial expressions and sentences localized in [different languages](/configuration/#choose-your-unit-s-language), Pwnagotchi can express itself and its demands quite clearly by transitioning among a few main groups of "moods".
+The mood of your unit reflects things such as how happy, sad, or bored it is, whether there are good friends around, and things like that.
 Depending on if and how you will respond to these, for instance if you will be more likely to take your Pwnagotchi for a walk when it's bored or sad, your response will influence and bias the AI towards showing those behaviours more or less frequently.

 ### Bonding with other Units

 Starting from version **1.1.0**, each Pwnagotchi keeps a record of the other units it met inside the `/root/peers/` folder.
-These records, also accessible [from the local API](/api/local/#get-api-v1-mesh-memory), allow it to "remember" which Pwnagotchis it had interacted the most.
+These records, also accessible [from the local API](/api/local/#get-api-v1-mesh-memory), allow it to "remember" with which Pwnagotchis it had interacted the most.
 Each interaction, or *encounter*, happens when the advertisement packet sent from a nearby unit is detected and received on one of the channels your Pwnagotchi is jumping on.
 Every time that happens, from one to several times per second depending how in sync the algorithms of the two units are, a counter is incremented on both units so that their "bond" becomes stronger.

-After a certain amount of encounters, configurable via the `personality.bond_encounters_factor`, a unit is considered "a good friend" and its presence will start affecting your Pwnagotchi's mood transitions adding a bias towards happiness ^_^
+After a certain amount of encounters, configurable via the `personality.bond_encounters_factor`, a unit is considered "a good friend" and its presence will start affecting your Pwnagotchi's mood transitions, adding a bias towards happiness. ^_^

 ## The Faces